-Unlike surgical treatments which require downtime and a hospital stay, radiofrequency skin tightening is quick and easy.
+Unlike surgical treatments that require downtime and a hospital stay, microneedling and radiofrequency skin tightening are both quick and easy.
 Side effects of this treatment are minimal and usually just involve temporary swelling, redness and tingling.
-In addition, patients can bundle radiofrequency treatments with other noninvasive procedures such as injectables and micro needling.
+Slight bruising and soreness can be expected to last for the first day or two.

-Nearly anyone who wants tighter skin, or wants to delay further skin looseness, is a good candidate for radiofrequency skin tightening.
+Nearly anyone who wants tighter skin, or wants to delay further skin looseness, is a good candidate for Morpheus8.
 Still, older patients with very loose skin will probably not see enough improvement from a noninvasive treatment.

 What Should You Expect from Treatment?

 First, your doctor will explain the Morpheus8 experience to you, including any side effects and things to look out for.
 Next, you will be seated in a comfortable room, and have a numbing cream applied to the area that the Morpheus8 treatment is going to be applied to.
 This will help keep any discomfort to a minimum.